enlighterOrg/crszu/README.md

 Capthca Regonization for SZU Authentication (https://auth.szu.edu.cn/cas.aspx).

 Recognition rate is above 80%.
+Simple, easy and fast!

 ## How to use?